-With the Light of the Holy One's Presence shining on Moshe's countenance, and with the Holy Words of the Creator of the Universe bathing us in Pure Heavenly Light, we suddenly started seeing 'spots' and 'blemishes' in ourselves where before we had seen nothing amiss.
-What Torah speaks about being in the basar is not just the skin.
+The story is this: it is an era of Imanu-El (God dwelling on earth among/in close fellowship with men).
+His Presence - and the Brilliant Beams of Light that His Presence brings - is shining on us.
+In that light, with the empowerment of the Divine Presence, we are seeing things that we have never seen before - things which we could not, in any other context, see.
+As a result, we are suddenly able to see 'spots' and 'blemishes' in our basar (KVJ 'flesh') - and, alas, in the basar (flesh) of the people around us - that we had not seen before.
+What is the basar, you ask?
+It is not just the skin.
 What happens in the skin is merely evidence of what is going on deeper, in the animalistic and pseudo-intelligent part of us that operates contrary to the Spirit of the Holy One.
-This includes the 'flesh' man's will, mindsets, attitudes, priority matrix, set of values, emotions, defense mechanisms, coping mechanisms, thought patterns, speech patterns, habits, cultural assumptions, and reaction patterns.
-The 'flesh' is basically everything that connects us to the animal nature in us rather than the neshama the Holy One breathed into us.
+This includes the fleshly man's will, mindsets, attitudes, priority matrix, set of values, emotions, defense mechanisms, coping mechanisms, thought patterns, speech patterns, habits, cultural assumptions, and reaction patterns - basically everything that connects us to the animal nature in humanity rather than to the neshama the Holy One breathed into us to empower us to follow His Mitzvot and do His Will.
+See Genesis 2:7, 15-17.

-What are all these spots, sores, lesions, and blemishes that are suddenly showing up in our flesh?
-They represent the cumulative effect on us of every insult of tumah we have ever received and left un-tahored.
+But wait!
+What are we supposed to make of these repulsive spots, sores, lesions, and blemishes that are suddenly showing up in our flesh?
+They represent the cumulative effect on us of every insult of tumah we have ever received and left untahor-ed.
 This includes every ingested but never expelled morsel from the tamei realm - whether received through the digestive system or any other of the flesh man's 'gate' organs (eyes, ears, nose, taste buds, and nerve endings) - we have received.
 It thus includes the dark energy impact of every negative word we have either spoken or heard, and every painful, traumatic, unjust, or perverse event we have ever either participated in or witnessed.
 It covers every incident of murmuring, complaining, accusing, blaming, and judging -dished out or received.
 It includes every incident of ridicule, rejection, humiliation, or verbal, physical, or sexual assault or abuse - whether we suffered it or committed it.
 It involves every time we succumbed to, or put anyone else into, a position of worry, fear, anger and/or rage.
 It includes every experience of life where we have felt, or made someone else feel, manipulated, controlled, abandoned, unappreciated, and/or unloved; or helpless, hopeless, and/or impotent; or inferior, unloveable, and/or useless.
 It includes every event of abuse of or dependence upon alcohol, drugs, 'comfort food', or sexual admixture to 'help us make it through the night'.
 It includes every rant, every argument, and every physical fight.
 It includes every incident of betrayal, bereavement, or broken heartedness.